So you've done a clear out and have a load of things you don't like/want any more. They're too good to throw away but you don't know what to do.

 Do I take it to the shop, or will they collect?

 All charity shops will take donations in the shop.
-Just bring your donation along in a strong plastic bag or carrier.
+Just bring your donation along in a strong bag or carrier.

 Please make sure your donations are clean.
 Broken, dirty items or items beyond repair will be a cost to the charity shop to dispose of.
 If in doubt, give your local charity shop a call.
 Find a shop here